-The user account used for monitoring can be a Windows authenticated account (if the Database Agent is running on Windows) or an SQL Server authenticated account (if AppDynamics Database Visibility is running on Windows or Linux).
+The user account used for monitoring can be an SQL Server authenticated account (if AppDynamics Database Visibility is running on Windows or Linux).

 Minimum Permissions Required for SQL Server Logon

-You can create a SQL Server authenticated login or user with minimal level of permissions.
-To create a SQL Server login, you must be connected to the master database from an admin account via SQL Server Management Studio (SSMS).
+You can create an SQL Server authenticated login or user with minimal level of permissions.
+To create a SQL Server login, you must be connected to the primary database from an admin account through SQL Server Management Studio (SSMS) or SQL Editor.

 Run the command given below to create a login.
 Specify a secure password in the command.